I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Premise: One day, Bruce Wayne wakes up in his house to find that his parents are still alive, he’s engaged to Selina Kyle, and he’s not Batman after all.
 It seems like the perfect existence until he starts to realize that this may all be an illusion.

 Why It’s Great: This story explores the "what if" scenarios of Bruce’s life.
 It also addresses the importance of reality versus happiness.
-Best of all, there’s a twist as to which villain orchestrated this entire scenario, and he is unmasked as the caped crusader of this alternate reality.
+Best of all, there’s a twist as to which villain orchestrated this entire scenario, and he is unmasked as the caped crusader of this alternate reality as Bruce chooses painful reality over a blissful lie.

 5. "Cat Scratch Fever"

 Premise: Trying to clean up her act, Selina Kyle is released from prison on probation, but she runs into trouble after discovering a gang of thugs experimenting on strays, including her runaway cat, Isis.
-Crime boss Roland Daggett is in the middle of carrying out his plan to infect the animals with a deadly virus in order to sell the cure at extravagant prices.
+Crime boss Roland Daggett turns out to be behind it all, carrying out his plan to infect the animals with a deadly virus in order to sell the cure at extravagant prices.
 In an attempt to rescue Isis and expose the criminals, Catwoman is scratched and infected herself.
 Batman must come to the rescue and get her the antidote in time.

 Why It’s Great: This episode shows Catwoman in a different light, proving that not all villains are evil all the time.
-Many of Batman's villains are actually people who overly support a certain cause, idea, or skill and resist those who stand in their way, often turning to illegal measures to carry out their plans.
+Many of Batman's villains are actually regular people who overly support a certain cause, idea, or skill and resist those who stand in their way, often turning to illegal and sometimes violent measures to carry out their plans.
 Selina Kyle is perhaps the least villainous in the rogue's gallery, and this episode clearly shows this.
-I especially like the fight between Batman and the infected dog on the ice while Catwoman looks on from her hideout, unmasked and sick with the toxin-induced fever.
-I also like the ending when Batman delivers Isis back to Selina’s apartement in a lowered basket before swinging away towards the closing credits.
+I especially enjoy the fight between Batman and the infected dog on the ice while Catwoman looks on from her hideout, unmasked and sick with the toxin-induced fever.
+I also like the ending when Batman delivers Isis back to Selina’s apartment in a lowered basket before swinging away towards the closing credits.

 6. "If You're So Smart, Why Aren't You Rich?"